rhariyani/staircase/docs/index.md

 * The first 2 elements of the returned array (i.e. the top 2 steps) have 1 asterisk each (left-padded with spaces), the next element has 2 asterisks, the next has 3, then 5, 8, 13, and so on, in the Fibonacci sequence.

-* The bottom step (the last element of the array) once again contains only asterisks; however, the number of asterisks it contains is not `height` (since this isn't a linear sequence), but is instead the Fibonacci number corresponding to that step.
-Thus, all of the steps above that _must still_ be left-padded with spaces, so that each element of the array has the same number of characters as the bottom step.
+* The bottom step (the last element of the array) once again contains only asterisks; however, the number of asterisks it contains is not necessarily `height` (since this isn't a linear sequence), but is instead the Fibonacci number corresponding to that step. .

 For example,